DeXP/onemangaday/tutorials/_posts/2015-02-11-park-background.md

 markdown: True
 ---

 You can easy do park background in Comipo by using combinations of 2D-elements "Item Image", namely "32.
 Tree" and "33.
 Grass & Flower".
-Bench is collected from 3D primitives.
+The bench is collected from 3D primitives.
 Here's a park scene in Comipo:

 <img src="{{ page.picdir }}Comipo.png" alt="Park scene in Comipo" class="imgshad">